zerobase-io/smart-tracing/README.md

 ### Run it!

+You'll need to start a local mongodb instance:

+If you installed from a .zip on Mac, open new terminal window and run

+    mongod

+If you installed mongodb using docker

+    docker run -d -p 27017:27017 mongo:latest

+If you installed mongodb using brew

+    brew services start mongodb

 To initialize the project you'll want to build all the JS and CSS files and then initialize the keystone instance like so:

     node build.js